turingschool/backend-curriculum-site/module3/projects/viewing_party_solo/index.md

 ## Evaluation

 Instead of a typical evaluation session with an instructor, you will be grouped together with 2-3 other students and will display your application & walk through your solution one by one.
-Your cohort-mates as well as your instructor will provide feedback and ask questions about your code.
+Your cohort-mates as well as your instructor will provide feedback and ask questions about your code during this [evaluation/feedback session](./evaluation).

 Your project will be evaluated based on [this rubric](./rubric).